draga79/NotiMail/README.md

 -   **Built for Resilience**: With connectivity hiccups in mind, NotiMail ensures you're always the first to know.

--   **Multiple And Different Push providers supported**: You can use one or more of the supported Push providers, which currently include ntfy, Gotify and Pushover.
+-   **Multiple And Different Push providers supported**: You can use one or more of the supported Push providers - all support authentication, which currently include ntfy, Gotify and Pushover.

 ## Benefits 🚀